Cache

 Accessing market data

-provides a comprehensive interface for accessing order books, quotes, trades, and bars.
+The Cache provides a full interface for accessing order books, quotes, trades, and bars.

 All market data in the cache uses reverse indexing, so the most recent entry sits at index 0.